compositerefactoring/catalog/_catalog/long-signed-clone.markdown

 ## Abstract Example

 The methods `ma()` and `mb()` have a duplicated code because the parameter `bo` is used equally many times and in both methods.
-This repetitive code related to the parameter `bo` is an example of a Duplicated Parameter Code.
+This repetitive code related to the parameter `bo` is an example of a Long-Signed Clone.

 ![Abstract Example]({{site.baseurl}}/assets/catalog/duplicated-parameter-code/smell-2-abstract.png){:style="display:block; margin-left:auto; margin-right:auto"}